ToshioCP/Gtk4-tutorial/src/turtle/turtle_doc.src.md

 The second stage adds two shorter line segments at the endpoint of the original segment.
 The new segment has 70 percent length to the original segment and the orientation is +30 or -30 degrees different.
 The third stage adds two shorter line segments to the second stage line segments.
-And repeats this several times.
+And repeats it several times.

 This repeating is programmed by recursive call.
 Two more examples are shown here.